Skip links

 Contact Our Las Vegas Assault & Battery Defense Attorney

 In most cases, assault and battery charges in Nevada result from an altercation between two people.
 Usually, these heated situations escalate conduct that leads to a physical confrontation.
 If you’re facing any type of assault and battery charge, it’s incredibly important to seek representation from an experienced Las Vegas assault and battery attorney who has the knowledge and resources needed to secure the best possible outcome in your case.
 This includes getting out in front of the charges by proactively working to secure evidence such as witness interviews and statements to support your defense.
-Contact the Spartacus Law Firm today for a free consultation and to learn more about how we can help you secure the optimal outcome in your case.
+Contact the Spartacus Law Firm today for a consultation and to learn more about how we can help you secure the optimal outcome in your case.

 HOME